sabrinachowdhuryoshin/Python-Automation-with-ChatGPT/README.md

 # Python Automation of ChatGPT

 Python Automation of ChatGPT contains a Python script that allows users to automate interactions with OpenAI's ChatGPT API.
 This script will help users connect with the Vinci text model of OpenAI.
 Users can send whatever prompt programmatically and will get a response from the ChatGPT API.
-This script is useful for automating the process of generating responses to text prompts, such as answering customer support inquiries or generating personalized responses to messages
+This script is useful for automating the process of generating responses to text prompts, such as answering customer support inquiries or generating personalized responses to messages.

 ## Prerequisites